Paperblog

 5. Check Your Hosting Plan Limits

-Now, if you’ve gone through all these checks and yet there is evidence that the issue does not lie within, there is one more thing to check and that is your theme and plugin files.
+Now, if you’ve gone through all these checks and yet there is evidence that the issue does not lie within, there is one more thing to check: your theme and plugin files.
 Especially the last action you took before the incident.

-To resolve this issue, you’ll need to connect to your WordPress blog via an FTP program like Filezilla.
+You must connect to your WordPress blog via an FTP program like Filezilla to resolve this issue.

 You need to enter your server account details to connect via FileZilla.
 Enter your account hostname, username, password, and port in the required field and click on connect.